kainulj/Semi-Supervised-Video-Action-Recognition/README.md

 | Supervised  | 20.1 %    |  50.4 %    |
 | Semi-supervised  | 23.8 %    |  55.7 %    |

 The results demonstrate that the model trained with semi-supervised learning outperforms the model trained solely with supervised learning.
-These findings suggest that incorporating semi-supervised learning can be an effective strategy for enhancing model performance by leveraging unlabeled data.
+These findings suggest that incorporating semi-supervised learning is an effective strategy for enhancing model performance by utilizing unlabeled data.

 ## The models